We’ve created a step-by-step guide on how to how to start a vegetable garden from scratch.

 Place gardening lights over plants or get a kitchen garden light kit for your home.
 Both are great options!

-You can mix it up and grow vegetables in different ways too!
+You can mix it up and grow a certain type of garden and grow vegetables in different ways.

 Below are informational links to all the different ways to garden.